Wahoo KICKR CORE Trainer Review

 Do you have to remove the rear wheel to use the Core trainer?

 YES.
-The KICKR Core is a direct drive trainer, which requires the removal of the rear wheel.
+The KICKR Core is a direct drive trainer.
+It requires the removal of the rear wheel.

 Was there an earlier model of the KICKR Core?